UX Design Case Study

 As the website is being designed, the navigation is one of the most important aspects.
 The Rose Family Bakery is a newer company, so there might not be any long time customers.
 The website has to grab the attention of users right away so that they do not fall back onto familiar products and companies.
 For this reason, the navigation should be quick and easy to use.
 A wide or flat navigation hierarchy should be used for the website.
 A flat hierarchy has the information more available and customers can discover them easier.
 The global navigation should have recognizable categories since customers might not be familiar with the company yet.

-According to Wireframing Essentials by Matthew J Hamm, the global navigation of a site is a set of links that appears on almost every page on an application or website.
-Home.
 Since the site is going to have a flat hierarchy, there should be more links on the navigation bar and less items in the drop down bars.
 The client requested that their baking blog be part of the main navigation of the site so a blog link should be a part of the global navigation.

 The blog option should not have any drop downs.
 When this option is clicked on, there should be the 14 blog posts organized by date and a search option for the users to be able to search for the title of the article they want to read.